codebicycle/python-practice-two/README.md

 # Python Practice

-Implementation practice for "Working With Algorithms In Python" Safari Video
+Working With Algorithms In Python, by George Heineman - Safari video Design of Computer Programs, by Peter Norvig
+Learn More Python the Hard Way, by Zed Shaw - Safari video